Iodine deficiency and iodine rich foods to solve the problemLast Updated : 27 March 2019

 At the 1992 World Health Assembly, European nations came together to endorse the elimination of iodine deficiency disease.
 Then in 2002 the United Nations pushed for eradication of iodine deficiency by 2005.
 Despite significant progress in the last two decades, iodine deficiency in Europe lingers today.
 Why is iodine important, and what can be done to address this public health concern?

 Iodine is essential for thyroid hormone production and thus involved in energy metabolism.
 Insufficient iodine results in hypothyroidism, a condition marked by weight gain, weakness, and an enlarged thyroid gland (called “goitre”).
 Iodine deficiency is a significant public health concern, particularly for pregnant women, infants, toddlers and young children, as prolonged deficiency during development results in irreversible brain damage and mental retardation.1

-Iodine is not common in many foods, but the largest quantities can be found in seafood, shellfish, seaweed, and in dairy products (due to iodised animal feed).2 The iodine content of foods differs by geographical location, due to varying content in soil and seawater.
+Iodine is not common in many foods, but the largest quantities can be found in seafood, shellfish, seaweed, and in dairy products (due to iodised animal feed).2 A list of common foods sources of iodine can be found in table 1.
+The iodine content of foods differs by geographical location, due to varying content in soil and seawater.
 Iodised salt is a significant dietary source internationally, but its use varies widely across Europe.
 When iodised salt is used in their production, foods with a relatively high salt content such as bread, sausages, cheese, also savoury snacks and certain ready meals, can contribute meaningfully to dietary iodine intakes.

 Recommended and actual intakes

-The European Union (EU) has set a recommended daily allowance for adults of 150 µg iodine, with a maximum of 600 µg per day.2,3
+The European Union (EU) has set a recommended daily allowance for adults of 150 µg iodine, with a maximum of 600 µg per day.2,4

 Vegetarians, persons on a low salt diet and those with a milk or fish allergy are also likely to have insufficient intakes.